dgraph-io/dgraph-docs/content/installation/single-host-setup.md

    ```
    The `--my` flag is the connection that Dgraph alphas dial to talk to zero.
 So, the port `5080` and the IP address must be visible to all the Dgraph alphas.
 For all other various flags, run `dgraph zero --help`.

-1. Run two Dgraph alpha servers:
+1. Run two Dgraph alpha nodea:
    ```sh
       dgraph alpha --my=<IP_ADDRESS>:7080 --zero=localhost:5080
       dgraph alpha --my=<IP_ADDRESS>:7081 --zero=localhost:5080 -o=1
    ```
    Dgraph alpha nodes use two directories to persist data and [WAL logs]({{< relref "design-concepts/concepts#write-ahead-logs" >}}), and these directories must be different for each alpha if they are running on the same host.
 You can use `-p` and `-w` to change the location of the data and WAL directories.To learn more about other flags, run `dgraph alpha --help`.

-1. Connect the Dgraph servers that are running using https://play.dgraph.io/.
+1. Connect the Dgraph cluster that are running using https://play.dgraph.io/.
 For information about connecting, see [Ratel UI]({{< relref "ratel/connection.md" >}}).

 ## Docker Compose

 You can install Dgraph using the Docker Compose on a system hosted on any of the cloud provider.